sublimator/catalogue-tools/README.md

 This project provides libraries and utilities for processing, validating, and analyzing CATL (Catalogue) files from Xahau.
 These files contain ledger data in a compact format, allowing for efficient storage and retrieval of blockchain state.

+This project aims to explore three key approaches to blockchain data handling:

+1. **Immutability as an optimization opportunity**: Since blockchain history never changes, we can design specialized data structures that take advantage of this property.
+Our implementation uses copy-on-write techniques that allow multiple ledger versions to share unchanged data, drastically reducing memory usage.

+2. **Direct memory access by design**: Rippled/Xahaud in practice ends up loading the entirety of the latest ledger state into memory anyway, despite theoretical lazy-loading capabilities.
+Rather than fighting this reality, we embrace it with memory-mapped files and compact binary formats that are efficient both on disk and in RAM.

+3. **Smart tree compaction**: We optimize storage by collapsing chains of inner nodes with single children, while maintaining compatibility with standard hash verification.
+This technique significantly reduces both storage requirements and traversal costs.

+These approaches together enable rapid data access, reduced memory footprint, and efficient blockchain state verification.

 ## Core Components

 - **SHAMap**: Binary prefix tree implementation with copy-on-write for efficient snapshots